ktafakkori/feloopy/docs/index.md

 ## Key features

 - Efficient: Optimized for speed, designed with Python in mind.
-- Integrated: Seamlessly integrates with any interface and solver for optimziation, easy switch.
+- Integrated: Seamlessly integrates with any interface and solver for optimization, making switching easy.
-- Versatile: Covers linear, non-linear, integer, mixed-integer, mixed integer nonlinear programming.
+- Versatile: Covers linear, nonlinear, integer, mixed-integer, mixed-integer nonlinear programming.
-- Intuitive: Code as it is mathematically modeled, no advanced programming knowledge needed.
+- Intuitive: Code as mathematically modeled; no advanced programming knowledge is needed.
-- Automated: Configure your solution method, let FelooPy handle the rest.
+- Automated: Configure your solution method and let FelooPy handle the rest.

 ## Motivation

 - To increase the applicability of operations research in solving real-world problems.
 - To focus more on analyzing impact and importance than solving, modeling, or coding.
-- To reduce the need for prompting large language models and seeking coding suggestions.
+- To reduce the need to prompt large language models and seek coding suggestions.
 - To focus more on stability and scalability than feasibility, logicality, or optimality.
 - To have an all-in-one integrated optimization environment for decision analytics.
 - To enable benchmarking of various policies, models, solvers, methods, and algorithms.